resource enables merchants to process orders they receive through Buy on Google.

 Merchant Center displays a list of users and their roles.

 - Click a user's row to edit it.
-The User Preferences view displays.

 - In the User access section, check the

-- Click the Save button to save your changes.
+- Click Save to save your changes.

 The Buy on Google Order Manager role should appear next to the user in the user